xavierolivares/xavierolivares.com/README.md

 - Contact page
 - Basic Flexbox format structure
 - Basic color scheme
+- Deployed to Heroku
+- Link GoDaddy URL to Heroku

 Tier 2:

+- Add static content to each page
+- About page has a picture and small about me
+- Portfolio page has a link to Greenhousely
+- Blog page: Is there a way to dynamically load medium posts? in Blog?
+- Contact page has an email button

+Tier 3:

 - Add tests to check whether site is production ready
 - Link Travis
-- Deployed to Heroku
-- Link GoDaddy URL to Heroku

-Tier 3:

-- Is there a way to dynamically load medium posts?
 - Hover changeable font, like: https://jacekjeznach.com/

 Tier 4: